 Pray that many from today’s people group will recognize that they belong to the Lord, and they can rejoice in that fact!

-Pray that the church in their localities will reach out to the Meo.
-Pray that the Meo will not let their syncretism get in the way of a clear understanding of what it means to be a follower of Jesus.
+Pray that the church in their localities would reach out to the Meo.
+Pray that the Meo would not let their syncretism get in the way of a clear understanding of what it means to be a follower of Jesus.